13pass/wise-client/README.md

 ## Usage

-This does not cover all Transferwise's API yet, but this repository will hopefully be updated to reflect the API.
+This does not cover all Wise's API yet, but this repository will hopefully be updated to reflect the API.

-To init juste plug in your apiKey like so:
+To init just plug in your apiTokenKey like so:

 ```javascript
 const Wise = require('transferwise');